 The severity of these types of hearing loss can seriously impact a student’s academic success.
 Reading and mathematics are especially challenging.
 Mild to moderate hearing loss can cause a student to fall behind by one to four grades.
 Education services are in place nationwide to prevent such academic setbacks.
 These efforts are paying off, with deaf and hard of hearing students attending college by the thousands.

 The level of effort put forth to make these accommodations varies by institution.
 Some provide the bare minimum to adhere to disability laws.
-Others incorporate new hearing technology, offer personal mentors, and truly work to better understand and meet the needs of deaf and hard of hearing students.
+Others incorporate new hearing technology, offer personal mentors, and work to better understand and meet the needs of deaf and hard of hearing students.
 Even with these efforts, students with hearing loss confront many challenges as they enter the world of higher education.

 Transitioning to Higher Education

 When deaf and hard of hearing students begin college, they face numerous changes and challenges.
 The first of these is greater responsibility.
 In high school, teachers or aids devoted to deaf services ensure students are properly accommodated.
-The school provides an Individualized Education Program (IEP) that teaches faculty and staff how to modify the learning environment to accommodate those with hearing loss.
+The school provides an Individualized Education Program (IEP) that teaches faculty and staff how to modify the learning environment to accommodate students with hearing loss.
 At the college level, students are responsible for requesting services and ensuring their needs are met.
 They must contact the department of disability services to establish their needs and arrange accommodations.
 It is also the student’s responsibility to communicate their needs to each instructor.

 For new students, communicating these needs to professors can be intimidating.
 To make the process easier, it is helpful to email professors before the start of classes to explain specific needs.
-It is best to keep these explanations simple, explaining what accommodations are needed, how they work and why they are an important part of the student’s experience in the classroom.
+It is best to keep these explanations simple, explaining what accommodations are needed, how they work, and why they are an important part of the student’s experience in the classroom.

 Students should request a meeting with the professor to go over any questions.
 Instructors who speak with a strong accent are a common challenge for students who are hard of hearing.
 This initial meeting will also allow students to discover if this is an issue.
 If it is, additional accommodations may be necessary, or the student may wish to choose a course taught by another professor.